 Intelligence dictates the maximum level of Arcane Knowledge that can be understoood.
 Each point equates to two levels.
 Thus a mage with INT=2 can learn up to 4th level spells.
 Intelligence can be increased by practice.

-Each spell comes from only one category, and each category has 9 levels of complexity.
+Each spell comes from only one category, and each category has up to 9 levels of complexity.
+Each specialisation always learns the fundamental spell of that type (or one from a choice)

 The magic categories are: